Common Name: golden garlic

 Easily grown in average, medium, well-drained soil in full sun to part shade.
 Best in full sun, but appreciates some light afternoon shade in hot summer climates.
 Tolerates a wide range of soils.
 Best in rich, sandy loams.
 Plant bulbs in fall.
 Plants will naturalize by both offsets and self-seeding, and a modest planting of bulbs can colonize an area rather quickly in optimum growing conditions.
 Not considered overly aggressive, however.
 Deadhead flowers before seed sets to help control any unwanted spread.

-This flowering onion is an ornamental onion which is noted for its star-shaped, 1/2” diameter, bright yellow flowers which appear in loose clusters (umbels) atop leafless stalks (9-15” tall) in late spring and its flat, tulip-like, blue-green, basal leaves (to 2” wide and 12” long) which appear in 2s.
+Allium moly ornamental flowering onion which is noted for its star-shaped, 1/2” diameter, bright yellow flowers which appear in loose clusters (umbels) atop leafless stalks (9-15” tall) in late spring and its flat, tulip-like, blue-green, basal leaves (to 2” wide and 12” long) which appear in 2s.
 All parts of this plant have an oniony smell when cut or bruised, however this plant is generally considered to be a non-edible ornamental.
 Also commonly called lily leek and golden garlic.

 No serious insect or disease problems.